kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 which
 applies rules to clients of a service after routing has already occurred.
 The linkerd implementation of
-retry budgets is configured on specific routes, and instead limits the number of total retry attempts as a percentage of original requests.
-This creates a challenge for defining where retry budget's should be configured within the Gateway API, and how data plane proxies may need to be altered to accommodate the correct path forward.
-If Istio were to implement Envoy's retry budget threshold also at the per-route level in their API, retry budget configuration would need to be introduced within [the VirtualService CRD](https://istio.io/latest/docs/reference/config/networking/virtual-service/#HTTPRetry).
+retry budgets is configured within the ServiceProfile CRD, limiting the number of total retry attempts across routes as a percentage of original requests.
+This creates a question of where retry budget's should be defined within the Gateway API, and whether data plane proxies may need to be altered to accommodate the correct path forward.
+If Istio were to implement Envoy's retry budget threshold where routing occurs in their API, retry budget configuration would need to be introduced within [the VirtualService CRD](https://istio.io/latest/docs/reference/config/networking/virtual-service/#HTTPRetry).
-Envoy's retry budget threshold does not address overall retry attempts on the client-side, though.
-A potential solution would be for Envoy to additionally allow a budget for retry *attempts* as well as a concurrent retry threshold.

-When configuring a retry budget on the route, you subsequently need to define this value for each one.
-Defining a single retry budget threshold for a destination is a simpler approach.

 ### Background on implementations